About Our Program

-LEADERSHIP AND MANAGEMENT SKILLS FOR NON-MANAGERS AND ASPIRING SUPERVISORS
+LEADERSHIP AND MANAGEMENT FOR NON-MANAGERS AND ASPIRING SUPERVISORS

 Description: This course equips participants with the foundational concepts and skills to enable them to manage teams to perform to their highest potential.
-Learn essential skills to gain the respect and support of others, as well as how to build influence without express authority.
-You will learn strategies to leverage your role within the organization to lead, handle different personality types, solve problems and make decisions, become a change manager, and build solid long-lasting working relationships.
+Participants will learn essential skills to gain the respect and support of others, as well as how to build influence without express authority.
+They will learn strategies to leverage their role within the organization to lead, handle different personality types, solve problems and make decisions, become a change manager, and build solid long-lasting working relationships.

 SUPERVISION FUNDAMENTALS - FIRST 3 MONTHS (ONLINE COURSE BUNDLE)